- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 - At the top of the page, under Permission Set Assignments, you can see that you’ve already been assigned permission sets.
 Click Edit Assignments.

-- At the top of the list, you can see the default permission sets that ship with an Einstein Analytics platform license: Einstein Analytics Plus Admin and Einstein Analytics Plus User.
+- At the top of the list, you can see the default permission sets that are included with an Einstein Analytics platform license: Einstein Analytics Plus Admin and Einstein Analytics Plus User.

 - Have a look at the permissions included in each set.
 In the Setup panel at far left, right-click Permission Sets and open the link in a new window.